nitro41992/splitting-sucks/docs/modern_workflow_and_ui_requirements.md

 ## 4. Editing and Data Flow

 - **AI as Default**: Assume AI-generated results are correct; only show editing screens if the user requests (via pencil icons).
-- **Data Consistency**: When editing, ensure that changes to items or assignments properly update downstream data and UI.
+- **Data Consistency**: When editing, ensure that changes to items or assignments properly update downstream data and UI. **Adding people or items in the assign edit view must update the list in cache and show new entries immediately (and same for summary edit view).**
 - **Drafts**: Continue to support draft saving/resuming, with the new workflow logic.
 Saving a draft from an edit view returns to the receipts list.
 - **Testability**: All new UI elements and flows must be covered by widget/integration tests.
 Use ValueKeys for all interactive elements.
-Tests must verify the presence and correct navigation of pencil icons, and that the modal workflow is limited to three steps.
+Tests must verify the presence and correct navigation of pencil icons, that overlays block workflow navigation, and that the modal workflow is limited to three steps. **QA must verify that adding people/items in both edit views updates the UI and cache immediately, and that the bottom app bar is consistent across both views.**
 - **Batch Editing**: The modal workflow only supports one receipt at a time; batch editing is not supported.

 ## 5. Technical/Code Requirements